Blenderwizard/Snow-Crash/level14/Resource/level14.md

 ## Info

-User level14 has nothing within their home directory.
-Using the find command finds nothing and searching in folders such as /var/mail and env variables also shows nothing.
-Only one thing left to do, reverse the getflag binary.
+User `level14` has nothing within their home directory.
+Using the find command finds nothing and searching in folders such as `/var/mail` and `env` variables also shows nothing.
+Only one thing left to do, reverse and exploit the `getflag` binary.

 ## getflag
 Using `getflag`, we can decompile getflag and see what's happening.